Brazil

 Target Overview

-Lula’s administration has reverted to the original NDC absolute emission targets Brazil submitted when it joined the Paris Agreement in 2016, doing away with the many NDC updates and creative accounting of the previous administration.
+On 27 October 2023, the Brazilian government reverted to the original NDC's absolute emission targets it submitted when it joined the Paris Agreement in 2016, moving away from the NDC updates communicated by the Bolsonaro administration.

 BRAZIL - Main climate targets